Open-Markets-Initiative/Directory/Organizations/Aquis/Protocols/Amd.md

-## Amd: Aquis Market Data
+## Amd: Aquis Exchange Market Data

-Binary market data protocol for disseminating real-time pricing and order book data on the Aquis Exchange.
+Binary market data protocol distributing real-time order, trade, and auction feeds for securities traded on Aquis Exchange via Ip multicast.

 ### Overview

-Amd is the native market data protocol for Aquis Exchange, delivering real-time order book and trade data for equities traded across Aquis European venues.
-The protocol provides a binary-encoded market data feed optimized for low-latency consumption by trading firms and market data vendors.
+Amd is the Aquis market data protocol, distributing real-time order and trade data for securities traded on Aquis Exchange over Ip multicast.
+The continuous feed publishes order add, cancel, modify, trade, and trade bust events, along with security definition and security status messages throughout the trading day.

-Amd delivers incremental order book updates, trade reports, instrument status changes, and reference data.
-The feed supports full depth of book visibility with granular add, modify, and delete messages enabling subscribers to maintain an accurate real-time view of order book state.
+Separate feeds carry Auction On Demand and Market at Close messages, and a snapshot feed publishes book state on a regular cadence for subscribers coming in after the start of the day.
+A Tcp replay service provides login-authenticated gap recovery for messages missed on the multicast feed, covering the full reliability path.

 ### Transport

-Udp multicast.
-Market data is disseminated on multicast groups with sequence numbers for gap detection and message ordering.
+Udp multicast for the continuous, auction, market at close, and snapshot feeds, carrying heartbeat-paced binary messages with per-packet sequence numbers for gap detection.
+Tcp to the replay service for login-authenticated gap recovery of missed messages from the multicast feed.

 ### Key Characteristics

-- **Binary encoded** - Efficient binary message format for low-latency processing
-- **Full depth of book** - Order book updates at every price level
+- **Multicast distribution** - Ip multicast delivery of continuous, auction, and snapshot feeds
-- **Incremental updates** - Real-time add, modify, and delete messages for book maintenance
+- **Order-level events** - Add, cancel, modify, trade, and trade bust messages for each order
-- **Trade reporting** - Last sale and trade condition data
-- **Instrument status** - Trading phase and halt notifications
-- **Sequence numbered** - Packets carry sequence numbers for gap detection
+- **Auction On Demand** - Dedicated feed for intra-day auction events
+- **Market at Close** - Dedicated feed for closing auction events
+- **Snapshot feed** - Periodic book state publication for late joiners
+- **Replay service** - Tcp-based gap recovery with login authentication
+- **Heartbeat paced** - Regular heartbeat messages on all multicast feeds
+- **Security reference data** - Security definition and security status message types